 To do this, you'll need to connect a help desk as a central inbox for all incoming customer inquiries.
 That way, no matter where an interaction starts online, your agents use the same interface to communicate with your customer base.

 Email is dead, and long live chat.
 Right?

 Well, yes and no. Just like video, customers expect you to be always on — and most of them prefer to interact using chat than phone or email.
 Facebook Messenger as a channel for support has pushed us ahead light years!
 Now, you can converse with businesses in real-time, and Facebook will even show you their average responsiveness (and if that responsiveness is poor, forget even engaging at all).

 This expectation of real-time messaging and responsiveness seeps into other media, too.
 It's not just the expectation on Facebook Messenger or Slack (either internally or with vendors), but on-site conversations and chat are all expected to be real-time, 1:1, and authentic.
 That's a big change from the world of asynchronous snail mail, and then email.

-The world operates in synchronous time now -- so that means you need to amp up your communication technologies and strategies while still using email to share important documents and communications your customers will want to come back to again and again.
-HubSpot offers a shared inbox tool that allows all incoming messages from customers, across channels, to be collected and assigned in one place, and Drift is another great option for live, on-site chat.
+The world operates in synchronous time now — so that means you need to amp up your communication technologies and strategies while still using email to share important documents and communications your customers will want to come back to again and again.
+HubSpot offers a shared inbox tool that allows all incoming messages from customers, across channels, to be collected and assigned in one place.

 Ah, bots.
 Our future robot overlords, right?
 Well, maybe not.